 The key streets to visit in the area are Alberta Street and Elizabetes Street.

 At the corner of Alberta Iela and Streiniekli Iela is the Art Nouveau Museum.
-I had rather low expectations of this museum.
+I had rather low expectations of this star of Riga museums.
 How good could an art nouveau museum be?
 But it kept showing up in things I read about Riga so I thought ok I will go.
 I am so glad that I did!!!
-It is a fantastically quirky and interesting museum.
+It is a fantastically quirky and interesting museum and was one of my top 10 things to see in Riga Latvia.

 Love taking photos?
 Check out some of my other Instagram City Guides: